Mary Read: John Rackham and Piracy

-In August 1720, Read, Rackham, and another woman, Anne Bonny, together with about a dozen other pirate crewmembers, stole the sloop William from the merchant John Ham, then at anchor in Nassau harbor, and put out to sea.
-The crew spent months in the West Indies attacking merchant ships.On 5 September 1720, Governor Rogers put out a proclamation, later published in The Boston Gazette, demanding the arrest of Rackham and his associates.
+On 22 August 1720, Read, Rackham, and another woman, Anne Bonny, together with about a dozen other pirate crewmembers, stole the sloop William from the merchant John Ham, then at anchor in Nassau harbor, and put out to sea.
+The crew spent months in the West Indies attacking merchant ships.
+On 5 September 1720, Governor Rogers put out a proclamation, later published in The Boston Gazette, demanding the arrest of Rackham and his associates.
 Among those named are Mary Read and Anne Bonny.

 Proclamation issued by governor Rogers 5 September 1720 that mentions Mary Read as a member of Rackham's crew.

 A General History claims Bonny eventually fell in love with Mary Read, only to discover she was a woman.
 To abate the jealousy of Rackham, who suspected romantic involvement between the two, Bonny told him that Read was a woman and swore him to secrecy.
 This is unlikely, since Rogers' proclamation names both women openly.
 Later drawings of Read and Bonny would emphasise their femininity, although this too likely did not reflect reality.

 A victim of the pirates, Dorothy Thomas of Jamaica, would describe in detail Read and Bonny's appearance during their trial.
 She said they "wore men's jackets, and long trousers, and handkerchiefs tied about their heads: and ... each of them had a machete and pistol in their hands and they cursed and swore at the men to murder her."
 Thomas also recorded that she knew that they were women, "from the largeness of their breasts."